-Afghanistan mosque blast kills at least 12
+Afghanistan mosque blast kills at least 17

-At least 12 people have been killed and dozens wounded in an explosion at a mosque in the Afghan province of Khost, officials say.
+At least 17 people have been killed and 37 wounded in an explosion at a mosque in the Afghan province of Khost, local officials say.

 People had gathered for afternoon prayers at the mosque, which was also being used as a voter registration centre.